 people; and increasing access to media tools for local

 discourse and communications.

-The funding for the Grant Program is made possible by
+The funding for the Community Grants program is made possible by

 local government’s ability to negotiate franchise